 After your application for the examination has been approved, you will need to complete the online Intent to Sit (INTENT) form in order to schedule to sit for any part of the examination.
 Please note the following payment procedures and recommendations before you file your first INTENT with the Board.
 The INTENT fee is $40.00 per section.

-The Payment Coupon will expire six months after the candidate receives it by e-mail.
+The Payment Coupon will expire six months after the candidate receives it one their Gateway account.

 Once a Payment Coupon expires, the candidate will need to file another INTENT and pay Board processing fees.

-Since all paid fees are non-refundable, the Board recommends that, due to Payment Coupon and Authorization to Test expiration dates, the candidate limit his/her request to the part or parts the candidate intends to sit for within the next two testing windows.
+Since all paid fees are non-refundable, the Board recommends that, due to Payment Coupon and Authorization to Test expiration dates, the candidate limit his/her request to the part or parts the candidate intends to sit for within the next 6 months.
 There are many reasons for this recommendation and it is important for a new candidate to completely understand this process in order to make an informed decision.
 First let’s discuss the the various reasons for this recommendation:

 A candidate must pay the Board and NASBA for all parts indicated on the INTENT with one transaction.